department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/getting-started.md

 ### Tools for developers

-Once a developer's Github account is added to the VA Github organization and their SSH public key is set up, they will be given access to Veteran Tools Platform code repositories, credentials for shared testing environments, and internal tools.
+Once a developer's Github account is added to the VA Github organization and their SSH public key is set up, they'll be given access to the code repositories, credentials for shared testing environments, and internal tools.

 Developers should review the [technical guide](related/technical) to complete the onboarding steps and confirm that they have access to all the tools.